Trance-sexuality: A beginner’s guide to hypnofetishism

 Wikipedia (2012).
 Recreational hypnosis.
 Located at: http://en.wikipedia.org/wiki/Recreational_hypnosis

 Posted on August 15, 2012, in Case Studies, Compulsion, Obsession, Paraphilia, Sex, Sex addiction and tagged Aversive conditioning, Erotic hypnosis, Erotic mind control, Hypnofetishism, Hypnophilia, Hypnosis, Hypnotherapy, Paraphilia, Recreational hypnosis, Sexual fetish, Sexual masochism, Sexual sadism.
 Bookmark the permalink.
-Leave a Comment.
+1 Comment.